inveniosoftware/docs-invenio-rdm/docs/customize/authentication.md

 ## Local Authentication

-By default, it is only the only authentication system enabled.
+By default, only the local authentication system is enabled.
 Users can create a new account using the registration form and activate their account after the email confirmation.

 You can disable local authentication by setting in `invenio.cfg`: